clhain/sandbox/docs/installation/all-in-one-gke.md

 1. A GCP Project ([Instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects)).
 2. A Service Account and json key to Use For Deploying the cluster (see [Porter Deployer Service Account](#porter-deployer-service-account) below).
-3. A Service Account (key not required) to assign to the deployed nodes in the cluster (see [Cluster Node Service Account](#cluster-node-service-account) below).
+3. (Optional) - A pre-existing Service Account name (key not required) to assign to the deployed nodes in the cluster (see [Cluster Node Service Account](#cluster-node-service-account) below).

 ### Porter Deployer Service Account